 All this assumes that the chasm separating the two DVD camps-MMCD from Sony and Philips on one side; SD from Toshiba, Matsushita, Pioneer, etc. on the other-will be bridged shortly.
-Fidler and others dismiss reports of pitched battles between Sony/Philips and the SD camp as about what you would expect with so many parties chewing up the same turf.
-The two key issues, according to Fidler: the name for the single standard and a formula that will allow an equitable sharing of technology.
+Fidler and others dismiss reports of by Seth Goldstein one's guess at this juncture.

 Sony and Philips are fighting for the inclusion of "CD" in the name as a legacy of their labors.
 The SD alliance is fighting just as fiercely to keep "CD" out.
 When the dust settles, says Fidler, "I have no doubt there will be a single standard."
-Representatives of all parties met at the recent laserdisc, mindful of a potentially limited lifespan.
-Software sales are up 10% this year, and "customers are buying more," says Rick Buehler, sales and marketing divi-sion director.
-His "Stargate" disc reached 100,000 units; "Forrest Gump" topped 150,000.
-Pioneer Entertainment's retail wheel horses remain the music chains: Laserdisc is
+Representatives of all parties met at the recent